<< Yesterday | This Day in Baseball History |

 "In light of this disclosure and your apparent unwillingness to reveal other financial information that you assert supports your decision to eliminate two baseball teams, I regret that I must call on you to resign as commissioner of major league baseball." - JOHN CONYERS, JR., U.S. Representative (D-MI), citing a conflict of interest.
 Representative John Conyers Jr., the House Judiciary Committee's ranking Democrat, said he would back off asking Bud Selig to resign if the commissioner dropped his threat to eliminate teams this season.
 In a two-page letter to the Michigan lawmaker, Selig was unequivocal in his response, stating that the suggestions were wholly unacceptable. |

-2006 | Bruce Sutter, joining Hoyt Wilhelm (1985), Rollie Fingers (1992), and Dennis Eckersley (2004), becomes the fourth relief pitcher to be voted into the Hall of Fame and the first hurler elected without a career major league start.
-The split-fingered fastball, which will eventually lead to career-ending injuries, helped establish the right-hander, best remembered for his seasons with the Cubs and Cardinals, as one of the game's dominant closers. |
+2006 | Bruce Sutter, joining Hoyt Wilhelm (1985), Rollie Fingers (1992), and Dennis Eckersley (2004), becomes the fourth relief pitcher voted into the Hall of Fame and the first hurler elected without a career major league start.
+The split-fingered fastball, which eventually led to career-ending injuries, helped establish the right-hander, best remembered for his seasons with the Cubs and Cardinals, as one of the game's dominant closers. |

 2008 | The Astros and Darin Erstad (.248, 4, 32) agree to a one-year deal valued at $1 million, including incentives.
 The 33-year-old free-agent outfielder, a lifetime .284 hitter, saw limited duty with the White Sox last season after spending 11 superb seasons with the Angels. |